thitemple/thecodingtemple.dev/_posts/2016-03-31-creating-typescript-typings-for-existing-react-components.md

 ## The type definition file

 Now, on to the d.ts file itself.
-Here's how we define a type of a React component.
+Here's how we define a type for a React component.

 ``` js
 import * as React from 'react';